xsm2/Zelda-LA-DX-HD-Updated/README.md

 # The Legend of Zelda: Links Awakening DX HD - PC Port

 A few years back, an anonymous user posted a PC Port of Link's Awakening on itch.io built with MonoGame.
 It wasn't long before the game was taken down, fortunately the release contained the source code.
-This is a continuation of that PC Port but with the assets stripped away.
-To use this fork, whether to play the game or build upon, it requires the assets from the original v1.0.0 release.
+This is a continuation of that PC Port but with the assets stripped away to avoid copyright issues.
+To use this fork, whether to play the game or build upon, it requires the user to provide the assets from the original v1.0.0 release.
 Some assets have been updated, but I have created tooling to make migration easier.

 See the [changelog](https://github.com/BigheadSMZ/Zelda-LA-DX-HD-Updated/blob/main/CHANGELOG.md) for a list of changes from v1.0.0.